American espionage in China

-This is a list of activities carried out by the U.S. Central Intelligence Agency in China.
+This is a list of activities carried out by U.S. intelligence agencies in the People's Republic of China and the Republic of China (Taiwan).

-Activities in the Republic of China
+Activities in the Republic of China (Taiwan) 1950–1955

-Chiang Kai-shek, President of the Republic of China, suspected that the United States was plotting a coup against him.
-In 1950, Chiang Ching-kuo became director of the secret police, which he remained until 1965.
+Chiang Kai-shek, President of the Republic of China (Taiwan), suspected that the United States was plotting a coup, or potential assassination, against him.
+In 1950, his son Chiang Ching-kuo became director of the secret police, which he remained until 1965.
 Chiang also considered some people who were friends to Americans to be his enemies.
 An enemy of the Chiang family, Wu Kuo-chen, was kicked out of his position of governor of Taiwan by Chiang Ching-kuo and fled to America in 1953.
 Chiang Ching-kuo, educated in the Soviet Union, initiated a Soviet style military reorganization in the Republic of China's military, which reorganized and Sovietized the political officer corps, surveillance, and Kuomintang party activities.
 Opposed to this was Sun Li-jen, who was educated at the American Virginia Military Institute.

-Chiang orchestrated the controversial court-martial and arrest of General Sun Li-jen in August 1955, for plotting a coup d'état with the American CIA against his father Chiang Kai-shek and the Kuomintang.
+Chiang orchestrated the controversial court-martial and arrest of General Sun Li-jen in August 1955, for plotting a coup d'état with the American Central Intelligence Agency (CIA) against his father Chiang Kai-shek and the Kuomintang.
 The CIA allegedly wanted to help Sun take control of Taiwan and declare its independence.